FreemediaMY/FreemediaMY/README.md

 ## What is Freewatch?

-Freewatch, better known as FreewatchMY, formerly known as Freeview Malaysia (FreeviewMY), is an unofficial internet protocol television (IPTV) of the digital free-to-air television networks/channels as well as Digital/FM Radios that are exist within Malaysia.
+Freewatch, better known as FreewatchMY, is an unofficial internet protocol television (IPTV) of the digital free-to-air television networks/channels as well as Digital/FM Radios that are exist within Malaysia.
 Besides free-to-air television channels, Freewatch Malaysia also provides some free international channels such as TVRI World, TRT World, CNA, NHK World, Arirang TV, CGTN, etc.